pulumi/templates/aws-sagemaker-python/README.md

 2. Run the test:

-> replace the endpoint with your Pulumi outpu endpoint name:
+> replace the endpoint with the endpoint name in your Pulumi stack output:

 ```bash
 python3 test.py Llama2Llm-endpoint-2bc72c2